 From the late 1940s to the mid-1960s, in order to meet the needs of atomic energy, aviation, and aerospace technology, an extensive study of molybdenum alloys and related processes was carried out to develop Mo-0.5Ti-0.02C alloy, Mo-0.5Ti-0.1Zr-0.02 C (TZM) alloy.
 From the late 1960s to the early 1970s, Mo-Hf-C alloys with higher strength were made.

-Industrially produced molybdenum alloys can be divided into Mo-Ti-Zr series alloys, Mo-W series and Mo-Re series alloys, and Mo-Hf-C series alloys.
+Industrially produced molybdenum alloys can be divided into Mo-Ti-Zr series alloys, Mo-W series, Mo-Re series alloys, and Mo-Hf-C series alloys.